 Shareholders' equity reflects accumulated other comprehensive income or loss, which includes the net after-tax impact of unrealized gains or losses on investment securities classified as available for sale, remaining unrealized losses on held-to-maturity securities transferred from available for sale that have not yet been amortized, gains or losses associated with interest rate swap agreements designated as cash flow hedges, foreign currency translation adjustments and adjustments to reflect the funded status of defined benefit pension and other postretirement plans.
-Net unrealized losses on investment securities reflected in shareholders' equity, net of applicable tax effect, were \$329 million, or \$1.94 per common share, at December 31, 2022, compared with net unrealized gains of \$78 million, or \$60 per common share, at December 31, 2021, and \$145 million, or \$1.13 per common share, at December 31, 2021, and \$145 million, or \$1.13 per common share, at December 31, 2022, and 2021 is included in note 3 of Notes to Financial gains and losses as of December 31, 2022 and 2021 is included in note 3 of Notes to Financial Statements.
+Net unrealized losses on investment securities reflected in shareholders' equity, net of applicable tax effect, were \$329 million, or \$1.94 per common share, at December 31, 2022, compared with net unrealized gains of \$78 million, or \$.60 per common share, at December 31, 2021, and \$145 million, or \$1.13 per common share, at December 31, 2020.
+Changes in unrealized gains and losses on investment securities are predominantly reflective of the impact of changes in interest rates on the values of such securities.
+Information about unrealized gains and losses as of December 31, 2022 and 2021 is included in note 3 of Notes to Financial Statements.